-In general, the timeline for processing your claim depends on the type of long-term disability coverage you have:
+In general, the timeline for processing your claim depends on the type of long term disability coverage you have:

-• Individual Disability Insurance (IDI): If you have an IDI policy that you purchased on your own, then the insurer usually has a “reasonable” timeframe in which to review and make a decision on your claim.
+• Individual Disability Insurance (IDI): If you have an IDI policy that you purchased on your own, then the insurer usually has a “reasonable” timeframe within which to review and make a decision on your claim.
 IDI policies are not governed by ERISA.

-Is There a Time Limit on Long-Term Disability Insurance Appeals?
+Is There a Time Limit on Long Term Disability Insurance Appeals?

 The Process for Challenging a Claim Denial

-You have up to 180 days to file your appeal, and during that time you will need to collect medical evidence to support your case.
-If the insurer sent an appeal form with your denial letter you can fill out the form and submit it along with your medical records.
-It is also advised that you hire a disability lawyer to help with your appeal.
+You have up to 180 days to file your appeal, during which you will need to gather medical evidence to support your case.
+If the insurer provided an appeal form with your denial letter, you can fill it out and submit it along with your medical records.
+It is also advisable to hire a disability lawyer to assist with your appeal.

 Contact an Attorney for Legal Advice